kodecocodes/i10t/sirikit/sirikit.markdown

 }
 ```

-This method is called when the user gets to the point where they are ready to book the ride.
-That's a little ahead of where the rest of your code is, so at the moment it just returns a response with a failure code.
+This method fires when the user gets to the point where they are ready to book the ride.
+That’s a little ahead of where the rest of your code is, so at the moment it just returns a response with a failure code.

 Switch back to **IntentHandler.swift** and add the following method: